Things to Do in Chiang Rai in May

 Advantages

-- Mango season peaks in May - street vendors sell premium nam dok mai and khieo sawoei varieties for ฿40-60/kg that cost triple this price elsewhere
+- Mango season peaks in May - street vendors sell nam dok mai mangoes for ฿40-60/kg (compared to ฿120+ in winter), and every restaurant features seasonal mango sticky rice that's actually worth the hype

 Considerations